 - Same or crossing management – is a sign of relation of one to another

-- SPVs are usually created for acquiring or developing properties – check that acquired property or business belongs to this SPV and relevant registries have the mark about it.
+- Platforms usually create SPVs for acquiring or developing properties – check that acquired property or business belongs to this SPV and relevant registries have the mark about it.

-- Check collateral (read chapter about Collaterals above)
+- Check collateral (read the chapter about Collaterals above)

 The million dollar question: Is one bad LO/SPV enough for the platform to go down?

 When SPV goes bad – means the project SPV was performing went bad.
-If it had a collateral – it still has value.
-This means most of the investments can still be recovered from this bad SPV.
-Such a process will probably take upto 6 month, but the main reason why it’s faster and easier – the assets belong to this SPV and it’s a matter of selling them on the market.
-In case with LO – collateral belongs to somebody else and first it needs to be taken under control and only then sold.
-In a situation, which involves different countries, this process can become very complicated and long lasting.
+If it had collateral – it still has value.
+This means You are still able to recover most of the investments from this bad SPV.
+Such a process will probably take up to 6 months, but the main reason why it’s faster and easier – the assets belong to this SPV and it’s a matter of selling them on the market.
+In the case with LO – collateral belongs to somebody else and first, it needs to be taken under control and only then sold.
+In a situation, which involves different countries, this process can become very complicated and long-lasting.

 8. Banks/ Payment systems

-Banks are regulated in most countries and have to perform AML activities on its clients.
+As per payment institutions, the government regulates them in most countries and they have to perform AML activities on its clients.
 If the platform doesn’t have a bank in the same jurisdiction, where it’s operating – it creates a lot of uncomfortable questions.